au-research/github-training/episodes/3-editing-a-file.md

 If you *do not* have the right to edit files, GitHub will automatically fork the repo for you to work in, and let you submit a pull request so that your changes can be reviewed before being incorporated.

+**Demonstration** (5 minutes): Create a LICENCE.md file containg the text of your preferred Creative Commons licence (but not CC0!)

-**Activity** (15 minutes): Edit the README.md file in the repo you created in episode 2.
+**Challenge** (15 minutes): Edit the README.md file in the repo you created in episode 2.
 Use some markdown formatting before committing your changes directly to the main branch.
 Do not create a new branch and start a pull request - we will be doing that later in this workshop.

-**Activity** (5 minutes): Edit the README.md file for this lesson.
-Notice that you cannot commit changes directly and only have the option to propose changes.
+**Challenge** (5 minutes): Edit the [README.md file for this lesson](https://github.com/au-research/github-training/blob/main/README.md).
+What happens differently?